 Ramesses II Gate Jaffa

 We learn of its history from historical sources as well as from excavations that took place in Jaffa and its environs.
 The Bronze Age, the Period of Egyptian Rule: The most ancient remnants that were discovered in Jaffa are the remnants of a glacis that surrounded the hill during the 18th-century B.C.E.
 The remnants from this period, the period of the Egyptian conquest, attest that Jaffa was a city under Egyptian control on the model of other cities in Canaan.

 Some More About RamessesII Gate Jaffa

 In the central excavation area (area A) that is currently located in the Ramses Gate Garden remnants of a community from the close of the 17th century and the first half of the 16th century BCE were discovered.
 From the Late Bronze Age (the latter half of the 16th century and the 15-century BCE.) the remnants of buildings that were built out of bricks on stone foundations were discovered.

-From the Late Bronze Age (13-1400 BCE) three layers of the settlement were discovered: In the lowest layer, the remnants of structures and a granary built out of unhewn stones were discovered.
+From the Late Bronze Age (13-1400 BCE), three settlement layers were discovered: In the lowest layer, the remnants of structures and a granary built out of unhewn stones were discovered.
 Above it, we find the remains of an entrance gate to a luxurious palace from the period of the Egyptian Pharaoh Ramses II (1237-1304 BCE).

 Between 1956 and 1962, fragments from the monumental facade that once adorned the entrance to a gate in a fortress of Ramesses II (ca. 1279-1212 BCE) were unearthed by Jacob Kaplan during excavations in Jaffa.

 The artwork of the gate was built out of hard and chiseled sandstone in which hieroglyphics bearing the titles and portions of the name of Ramesses II are engraved.
 The walls were built out of bricks and on top of them are remnants of the gate (the bronze axle of a wooden gate has been found) and the Egyptian fort that was destroyed in a vast conflagration (the end of the 13thCentury and beginning of the 12th Century BCE.)